ejabbered/slpkg/README.rst

 - Copyright 2014-2017 © Dimitris Zlatanidis
-- Slackware® is a Registered Trademark of Patrick Volkerding.
-- Linux is a Registered Trademark of Linus Torvalds.
+- Slackware® is a Registered Trademark of Patrick Volkerding. i Linux is a Registered Trademark of Linus Torvalds.